linode/docs/docs/guides/kubernetes/deploy-container-image-to-kubernetes/index.md

     - The `spec` key defines the Hugo site service object's desired behavior.
 It will create a service that exposes TCP port `80` on any pod with the `app: hugo-site` label.
     - The exposed container port is defined by the `targetPort:80` key-value pair.

-1. Create the service for your hugo site:
+1. Create the service for your Hugo site:

         kubectl create -f clientx/k8s-hugo/service-hugo.yaml